-- When they’re unsure of what to focus on in the text, ask them what the big ideas of the course are, and how the reading is going to speak to those ideas.
-Their job is to ask some questions of the material (i.e. “what does this book have to do with the article we talked about in class?) and find answers through reading.
+- When unsure what to focus on in the text, ask them what the course’s big ideas are and how the reading will speak to those ideas.
+Their job is to ask some questions about the material (i.e., “what does this book have to do with the article we talked about in class?”) and find answers through reading.

 3. Remind them that the enemy of better is best.

-- Many students feel overwhelmed because they’re trying to do everything, and also be perfect at it.
+- Many students feel overwhelmed because they’re trying to do everything and be perfect.